 Since, the sum of the lengths of any two sides is greater than the length of the third side.
-The triangle is possible.
+So, the triangle can be constructed using the above given measurements.

 - 1. Is it possible to have a triangle with the following sides? - (i) 3 cm, 4 cm and 5 cm.